 We can usually accommodate boats up to a maximum of 12 meters and ten tons.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees\and\Charges]ver handicap system.
-We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
-See the
+As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard [[Fees\and\Charges]ver the summer and about every month during the winter.
+Racing is open to all classes under the Byron handicap system.
+We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea